 Specify the semester (usually fall) and year you intend for the course proposal to be implemented.
-For proposals submitted to the CMS by May 1, 2020, the implementation date is usually Fall 2021; for proposals submitted by May 1, 2021, the implementation date is usually Fall 2022; and so on.
-This is the same as the catalog date, except in rare circumstances when, for logistical or other reasons, a department requests that an approved course not be published until a later year.
-Initial catalog publication of a course description that occurs later than the implementation date causes difficulties for the student learning office and should therefore be avoided whenever possible.
+For proposals submitted to the curriculum management system by May 1, 2020, the implementation date is usually Fall 2021; for proposals submitted by May 1, 2021, the implementation date is usually Fall 2022; and so on.
+This is the same as the catalog date.

 Earlier implementations for a given submission date may be considered under emergency circumstances, but curriculum originators should not assume that this can be accomplished on a routine basis.
 The Technical Review and Prerequisites Workgroup will analyze each request on a case-by-case basis and make recommendations to the full Curriculum Committee which are commensurate with the severity of the emergency and the availability of enough time and Student Learning Office resources to handle the request.
 The curriculum originator will document the justification(s) for Spring implementation to the Technical Review and Prerequisites Workgroup, which will forward the information to Curriculum Committee.
 Spring semester implementation dates also require a 2/3 vote of the Curriculum Committee.
-Rushing a course outline proposal's approval nearly always results in errors, delays in articulation, and other problems that typically must be corrected well before the course's next five-year review.
+Rushing a course outline proposal's approval nearly always results in errors, delays in articulation, and other problems which typically must be corrected well before the course's next five-year review.
 Some issues may threaten students' ability to fully benefit from taking the course; resolving them often creates additional work for both the originator and the Curriculum Committee.

 Note that DegreeWorks can only be programmed for fall implementation dates.
-Requesting spring course or program implementations may lead to discrepancies between the SIS and DegreeWorks data, which could adversely affect graduating students and/or create headaches for counselors and the registrar.
-This is one of many reasons that Curriculum Committee discourages (and may not approve) spring or summer start term requests, even if they are "just" to add distance education modalities to a course.
+Requesting spring course or program implementations may lead to discrepancies between Banner and DegreeWorks data, which could adversely affect graduating students and/or create headaches for counselors and the registrar.
+This is one of many reasons that Curriculum Committee discourages (and may not approve) spring or summer start term requests.